telerik/kendo-ui-core/docs/web/button/overview.md

 		});
 	});

-In some cases you may want to use a **Button** with no text and only an icon inside.
-In order to increase the accessibility of the **Button** in this case, a text label can be included inside the sprite `span`.
+In some cases you may want to use a Button with no text and only an icon inside.
+In order to increase the accessibility of the widget in this case, a text label can be included inside the sprite `span`.

-#### Example - using a Button with no text
+#### Example - use the Button with no text

 	<button type="button" id="deleteButton"><span class="k-sprite">Delete</span></button>